 There are no vaccines to prevent Dengue Fever and other insect-borne diseases and no anti-malarial drug is 100% effective.
 Insects have built up a resistance to toxic chemicals like DEET too.
 As far as we are aware no other mosquito or insect repellent is clinically proven to protect against malaria.

-Incognito spray® offers proven protection against malaria and other biting and stinging insects, but of course it is up to you to take anti-malarial tablets and other repellents as well.
+Incognito spray® and Suncream offers proven protection against malaria and other biting and stinging insects, but of course it is up to you to take anti-malarial tablets and other repellents as well.

 Founder of incognito Howard Carter’s story

 Founder of incognito® Howard Carter caught malaria on a trip to India in 1997 despite taking DEET-based insect repellent and anti-malaria tablets.